PlayEveryWare/eos_plugin_for_unity/README.md

 See [here](/docs/command_line_export.md) for a guide on how to export the plugin from the command line.

+For issues of API Level compatibility, please read our [document](/docs/dotnet_quirks.md) on .NET Quirks and Unity compatibility.

 For more FAQs see [here](/docs/frequently_asked_questions.md).

 If you have any outstanding questions, please bring them up in the [Discussions](https://github.com/PlayEveryWare/eos_plugin_for_unity/discussions) tab.